apollonian/techHunt/README.md

 #### Unspecified Intent

->_User_: Launch Tech Hunt.
+>_User_: Open Tech Hunt.

-> _Alexa_: Welcome to Tech Hunt.
-You can say 'Ask Tech Hunt for top posts' to know today's top tech products.
+> _Alexa_: Tech Hunt helps you discover trending products on Product Hunt.
+You can say 'top posts' to know today's top tech hunts.

-> _User_: Alexa, ask Tech Hunt for top posts.
+> _User_: Top posts

 > _Alexa_: Here are the top tech hunts -
 Unfade, Scan your old printed photos and bring them back to life.